rwieruch/blog_robinwieruch_content/gentle-introduction-higher-order-components.md

 hashtag = "#ReactJs"
 banner = "img/posts/gentle-introduction-higher-order-components/banner.jpg"
 contribute = "gentle-introduction-higher-order-components.md"
-headline = "A gentle Introduction to Higher Order Components"
+headline = "A gentle Introduction to React's Higher Order Components"

 summary = "Higher order components, or known under the abbreviation HOCs, are often a hard to grasp pattern in React.
 These components can be used for multiple use cases.
 I want to pick out one use case, the conditional rendering with higher order components, to give you two outcomes from this article as a reader: to learn higher order components and to see how you can use them in an elegant way."
 +++